Drexler, Rosalia lead Latin Grammys with 2 wins each

 “I am very grateful,” Lafourcade said after receiving her trophy.
 “I want to dedicate this to Mexico, to Latin America, to all our brothers who are arriving to Mexico, who come from many places, that are going through difficult times.
 Our hearts with you.”

-After Thalia revealed Luis Miguel as the winner, the crowd at the MGM Grand Garden Arena had mixed reactions, with some booing and whistling because the star did not pick up his trophy.
+After Thalia revealed Luis Miguel as the winner, the crowd at the MGM Grand Garden Arena had mixed reactions, with some booing and whistling because the star did not picked up his trophy.

 "He is not here is with us but ... hey, hey, calm down!
 I'm going to personally deliver it to him," she said with a wink, which served to appease the audience and generate an ovation.